V-Rajasekar/README/Java/OCJP11/Chapter21-JDBC.md

    }
 ```
 ### Review Questions
+what is the output of the following line of code ?

+`try(var rs = ps.executeQuery(sql)) {} ` //throws SQLException, since executeQuery() method with a String argument is defined in Statement and not in PreparedStatement.
+`ResultSet executeQuery() throws SQLException`.
+It compiles since as PreparedStatement extends Statement

 1. B, D The concrete DriverManager is part of the JDK, and not in driver jar. interfaces or classes are in a database-specific JAR file is Driver and PrepareStatement implementation.
 2. B, C, E, F The require parts in JDBC URL are string jdbc, vendor/product name(postgres) vendor-specific string.
 IPAddress and port are optional jdbc:derby/zoo
 3. A